cysouw/diathesis/text/c01_introduction.md

 b.
 Ihm ist nicht zu trauen.
 :::

-## Demoted subject diatheses ~~[SBJ › ADJ]~~
+## Demotive diatheses ~~[SBJ › ADJ]~~

-### *Aufgabedemotiv* (*gelten + zu-Infinitiv*) {#sec:summary-aufgabedemotiv}
+### *Notwendigkeitsdemotiv* (*gelten + zu-Infinitiv*) {#sec:summary-notwendigkeitsdemotiv}

-The ~~Aufgabedemotiv~~ (full discussion in [@sec:zuinfinitive-gelten-demotion]) uses a subjectless light verb *gelten* with *zu* and an infinitive [@next].
+The ~~Notwendigkeitsdemotiv~~ (full discussion in [@sec:zuinfinitive-gelten-demotion]) uses a subjectless light verb *gelten* with *zu* and an infinitive [@next].
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gilt*.
 The removed subject can optionally be retained with a *für* prepositional phrase.
 Any other argument is simply preserved, like the accusative *den Koffer* 'the suitcase' in the example below.
 This construction semantically invokes some kind of (self‑)assignment that should be fulfilled, i.e. a modal-like 'must' meaning.

 ::: ex
 a.
 Wir verlieren den Koffer nicht.
 b.
 Jetzt gilt es (für uns) den Koffer nicht zu verlieren.
 :::

-### *Wahldemotiv* (*geben + zu-Infinitiv*) {#sec:summary-wahldemotiv}
+### *Möglichkeitsdemotiv* (*geben + zu-Infinitiv*) {#sec:summary-moglichkeitsdemotiv}

-The ~~Wahldemotiv~~ (full discussion in [@sec:zuinfinitive-geben-demotion]) uses a subjectless light verbs *geben* with *zu* and an infinitive [@next].
+The ~~Möglichkeitsdemotiv~~ (full discussion in [@sec:zuinfinitive-geben-demotion]) uses a subjectless light verbs *geben* with *zu* and an infinitive [@next].
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gibt*.
-The removed subject can optionally be retained with a *für* prepositional phrase, though this is less frequent compared to the previous *gelten + zu-Infinitive* diathesis (see [@sec:summary-aufgabedemotiv]).
+The removed subject can optionally be retained with a *für* prepositional phrase, though this is less frequent compared to the previous *gelten + zu-Infinitive* diathesis (see [@sec:summary-notwendigkeitsdemotiv]).
 Any other argument is simply preserved, like the accusative *den Koffer* 'the suitcase' in the example below.
-The *Wahldemotiv* semantically invokes an option that is available to the original subject, i.e. a modal-like 'can' meaning.
+The *Möglichkeitsdemotiv* semantically invokes an option that is available to the original subject, i.e. a modal-like 'can' meaning.
 The construction *geben + zu-Infinitiv* is also used in a semantically and structurally quite different diathesis, namely the *Auftragskausativ* (see [@sec:summary-auftragskausativ]).

 ::: ex
 a.
 Wir kaufen den Koffer.